Click to open

 Step 2: Search for a lab.
 The best method is to start your search on the web.
 Here are some helpful links:

 This is not a comprehensive list.
-Students have found labs in the chem, scrb, heb, or oeb engineering departments.
-Feel free to search and let us know when you decide.
+Students have found labs in the chem, scrb, heb, oeb, psychology, and engineering departments.
 Our only requirement is that the lab is studying cells or signals of the brain.

 Step 3: Generate a list of labs and make contact.

 We recommend that you identify anywhere from 3-10 labs that interest you.
-If you’d like help refining your list or would like input on the labs you have selected, Dr. Draft or Dr. Magnotti will be happy to go over your list in a meeting.
+If you’d like help refining your list or would like input on the labs you have selected, Dr. Draft, Dr. Magnotti, or Dr. Penikis will be happy to go over your list in a meeting.
 You may also wish to talk to students in those labs.

 When you are ready to contact a lab, you should send an email to the research director (also called lab head or “PI” – principal investigator).
 You should first read these very helpful tips provided on the Life Sciences Research page that talk about how to find and approach labs.

 It is typical for students to contact several labs at a time (and you may not hear back from each one).
 If you don’t hear back after your first email, send another email a week later.
-Often PIs miss the first email.
+PIs often miss the first email.
 Ideally a lab head will respond by inviting you to come by the lab for a meeting where you can discuss potential projects.
-If you unsure about which lab is best for you, it is ideal to meet with at least 2 different lab heads before making your decision.
+Typically, it’s ideal to meet with at least 2 different labs before making your decision.

 Step 4: Begin your research.